 It’s a simple process that involves nicking the outer seed coat with a knife or similar sharp object, then soaking the seeds overnight in warm water.
 Don’t be intimidated by this step; the results are totally worth the effort!
 And this is very similar to what I do with other “tougher” seeds like pumpkin seeds.

-Plant moonflower seeds directly in the garden soil or 12-inch deep container in mid-spring when temperatures are consistently 60-70 degrees Fahrenheit.
+Plant moonflower seeds directly in the garden soil or 12-inch deep container in mid-spring after all danger of frost as passed and when temperatures are consistently 60-70 degrees Fahrenheit.

-Plant seeds 1/4-inches deep and 12-inches apart.
-Vines need to be grown in a sunny location with well-draining soil.
-Also consider where you’re planting, since a moonflower vine will need support to attach to.
+Plant seeds 1/4-inches deep and 12-inches apart in a place that gets full sun.
+Vines need to be grown in a sunny and warm spot with well-draining soil.
+Also consider where you’re planting, since a moon flower vine will need support to attach to.

 Once your plants are in the ground and growing, be sure to not feed moonflowers with any type of fertilizer, neither organic nor synthetic.
-Feeding these plants will result in an abundance of leaves and very few blooms, and we’re growing them for the blooms, right?
+Feeding these plants too much nitrogen fertilizer (which most fertilizers are full of) can result in an abundance of leaves and very few blooms, and we’re growing them for the blooms, right?

 Water the moonflower vines regularly until seeds have germinated and the plants are established.
 Then apply 1-inch of water a week during times of drought.